freesurfer/AutomatedFreeSurfer/README.md

 These scripts were designed to run with minimal user input.
 You will be presented with a series of questions that you need to answer in order to start specific processes.

-1. **Starting the Script**:
+1. **Starting the Main Script**:
-   Run the script in your terminal.
+   Run the script main_script.sh in your terminal.
 If the dataset isn't organized and named correctly, press `Ctrl+C` to exit.
 Otherwise, press `Enter` to continue.

 2. **Enter Paths**:
    - If `SUBJECTS_DIR` and `FREESURFER_HOME` are not set, you will be prompted to enter the paths to the SUBJECTS dataset and Freesurfer installation.